DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 **Vhost Sample Code**

-In this section, we create a second hugetlbs mount point to allocate hugepages for the Intel® DPDK vhost sample code.
+In this section, we create a second hugetlbs mount point to allocate hugepages for the DPDK vhost sample code.

 #.
-Allocate sufficient 2 MB pages for the Intel® DPDK vhost sample code:
+Allocate sufficient 2 MB pages for the DPDK vhost sample code:

     .. code-block:: console